oobecomau/desktop.gov.au/docs/blueprint/office-365.md

 At time of writing, Microsoft Forms processes and stores data for Australian tenants within the [United States](https://learn.microsoft.com/en-au/microsoft-365/enterprise/o365-data-locations?view=o365-worldwide#australia), it is recommended to not process sensitive information using Microsoft Forms.

-Microsoft Forms Design Decisions for all agencies and implementation types.
+Microsoft Forms Design Decisions for all organisations and implementation types.

 Decision Point | Design Decision | Justification
 --- | --- | ---